Designing a D&D Session Template in Notion: A Comprehensive Guide for Planning and Documenting Your Tabletop RPG Adventures

 1. Set Up Your Notion Workspace

-Start by creating a new Workspace in Notion dedicated to your D&D campaign.
-Name your Workspace accordingly and set up separate pages for different aspects of your campaign such as Session Planning, NPC (non-player character) Database, Map Gallery, and Adventure Log.
-This structure keeps your campaign details organized and easily accessible.
+Begin by creating a new workspace in Notion dedicated to your D&D campaign.
+Name your workspace clearly (e.g., "My Epic Campaign") and set up separate pages for different aspects of your campaign such as:

 2. Create a Session Planning Template